 Not if.
 When.

-Funded by 4Culture, the film is slated for completion in 2026.
+The film is slated for completion in 2026.

 Why It Matters